 For recipient STAs that are not associated with the AP, TBD

-An “Trigger Information TBD contained in the MAC Header” of individually addressed MPDUs contained in the PPDU
+An UL MU Response Scheduling A-Control subfield of individually addressed MPDU(s) contained in the DL MU PPDU that:

+Are carried in a VHT single MPDU format that solicits an immediate Ack frame (see 10.13.8 (Transport of VHT single MPDUs))

+Are carried in an A-MPDU format that solicits an immediate BlockAck frame (see 10.24.7.7 (Originator’s behavior))

+Are carried in a multi-TID A-MPDU format that solicits an immediate Multi-STA BA frame (see 25.10.3 (A-MPDU with multiple TIDs))

+NOTE—The AP additionally follows the rules defined in 25.3.2 (Procedure at the originator) when fragments are present in the generated MPDU(s).

 The following two frames shall not be present at the same time in an A-MPDU

-A Trigger frame with a per-User Info field addressed to a STA
+A Trigger frame with a Per User Info field addressed to a STA

-an MPDU addressed to the same STA that includes “Trigger Information Field info in MAC header TBD”If a Trigger frame is aggregated with other frames in an A-MPDU, the Trigger frame shall be the first frame in the A-MPDU.
+An MPDU addressed to a STA that contains an UL MU Response Scheduling A-Control subfield

+If a Trigger frame is aggregated with other frames in an A-MPDU, the Trigger frame shall be the first frame in the A-MPDU.

 25.5.2.3 STA behavior

-A STA shall not transmit an HE trigger-based PPDU unless is it explicitly enabled by an AP in one of the operation modes described in this section.
+A STA shall not transmit an HE trigger-based PPDU unless it is explicitly enabled by an AP in one of the operation modes described in this section.

 The inter frame space between a PPDU that contains a Trigger frame and the triggered HE trigger-based PPDU is SIFS.